rudolphos/IrfanView-Filetype-IconsChanger/README.md

 # IrfanView Filetype Icon Changer

 This tool allows you to easily change the default icons for popular image file formats (.jpeg, .jpg, .png, .gif, .webp) associated with IrfanView on Windows 10/11.
 It is designed to work with the 64-bit version of IrfanView.
+The icons included in this pack are visually distinct.
+Even when zoomed out to the smallest icon size (16x16), each image format (e.g., `.jpeg`, `.jpg`, `.png`, `.gif`, `.webp`) has a unique and easily distinguishable icon.
+This ensures that each file type is identifiable in File Explorer's "Detail" view, where icons can appear very small.

 ---